Setup for iOS

 If you're using Swift you'll need to configure the following in Xcode:

-2. Click on your project in the left pane
+AntidoteSDK-Bridging-Header.hfrom the SDK zip to your project - Click on your project in the left pane

-3. Click on Build Settings
+- Click on

-6. Enter the relative path to AntidoteSDK-Bridging-Header.h
+Objective-C Bridging Header - Enter the relative path to

-Apple Reviewers#
+Apple Reviewers

 The Antidote SDK secures your game unauthorised access when players start it directly.
 When you submit your app to TestFlight, an Apple reviewer will need to be able to access your game without using the Antidote app.
 To do this, you will need to add login credentials to your TestFlight submission.